EYBlockchain/starlight/WRITEUP.md

 ![ast](doc/ast.png)

-The parsing stage has saved all the locations of special `zsol` decorators for us.
+The parsing stage has saved all the locations of special `zol` decorators for us.
 So the above `dedecoratedAST` can be `redecorated`.
 We turn a secret variable node from something like:
 ```json
 {
     "id": 3,